habedi/mosaic-art-maker/README.md

 - [ ] Using better similarity metrics for comparing the tiles with a patch from the original image.
 For example, using the [SSIM](https://en.wikipedia.org/wiki/Structural_similarity) metric instead of the Euclidean distance.
-- [ ] Adding a link to a Kaggle or Colab version of the notebook.

 ### Credits